womogenes/spotify-final/site/writing.md

 ## Interactive PCA map

 Finally, here is the interactive PCA map in all its glory.
+For performance purposes, only the top 500 artists are shown on the map, but the PCA map is still the original one generated from the top 2500 artists.